Implant Market: Growing, But Consolidating

 - ROI timeline: $120,000 ÷ $66,000 = 1.8 years

-Bottom line: Without negotiating leverage or milling capacity, you're hemorrhaging $52,800 annually compared to DSO competitors.
+Bottom line: Without negotiating use or milling capacity, you're hemorrhaging $52,800 annually compared to DSO competitors.
 A milling investment pays for itself in under 2 years and flips your cost structure from disadvantaged to competitive.
 The question isn't whether to invest in margin recovery - it's how fast you can deploy it.

 THE TAKEAWAY